 Let’s now look more closely at the many benefits of our keyboards.

-- The main-key-cluster on our coding keyboard makes it a very compact keyboard as it has a much smaller footprint compared to that of a standard QWERTY programmer keyboard.
+The size of the main-key-cluster on our coding keyboard makes it a very compact keyboard as it has a much smaller footprint compared to that of a standard QWERTY keyboard.
 The following graphic shows the comparative difference, which amounts to a footprint space saving of approximately 33%.
 This space saving reduction is achieved without sacrificing key-cap-size, in fact many of the key-caps are much larger while the smallest key-caps are equivalent in size to those found on the standard QWERTY keyboard.
 This feature supports less hand/finger travel thereby improving productivity.

 - Keys are offset and are bigger for the hand or hand’s weaker fingers and so encourages their use